porquesammy/Tic-tac-toe/README.md

 -track and display score

--highlight win or loss tiles
+-highlight win or loss tiles (completed)